-Lisa Appignanesi is Chair of the Royal Society of Literature and of this year’s Man Booker International Prize.
+Lisa Appignanesi is Chair of the Royal Society of Literature.
 She is the author of Mad, Bad, and Sad: A History of Women and the Mind Doctors and Losing the Dead.
-Her next book, Everyday Madness, will be published in September.
-(July 2018)
+Her most recent book is Everyday Madness.
+(May 2019)

 Asperger’s Children: The Origins of Autism in Nazi Vienna

 The historian Edith Sheffer’s book Asperger’s Children is an impassioned indictment, one that glows with the heat of a prosecution motivated by an ethical imperative.
 She charges Hans Asperger, the Viennese pediatrician whose name has since the 1980s designated a syndrome that forms part of the wider autism spectrum, with a heinous medical crime: sending at least thirty-seven of his child patients to their deaths.
 Accused with Asperger is the whole of the Nazi ideological apparatus that converted a diagnosis—a highly personal form of human assessment—into the first rung of a routine killing machine.